Searching for

 Ronald Krueck

 I am interested in studying the ways in which elements of urban infrastructure can be integrated into the fabric of the industrialized American city.
 The cities in Europe provide many examples of how fortifications, aqueducts, dykes, bridges, and other difficult and atypical urban elements were reconciled with the predominant urban order.
 Such examples are likely to offer significant insights into how elevated highways, exit ramps, bridge piers, railway and subway lines, and flood control works could be better integrated into the cities of America.
-I am also interested in the institutions, rituals, and symbolic architectural devices which evolve around these infrastructural elements: the fountains and baths fed by the aqueducts of Rome, the urban rituals which take place on the riverwalls of the Seine, the windmills associated with the seawalls of the Netherlands; the devices which achieve the cultural as well as formal integration of these elements with the city.
+I am also interested in the institutions, rituals, and symbolic architectural devices that evolve around these infrastructural elements: the fountains and baths fed by the aqueducts of Rome, the urban rituals that take place on the riverwalls of the Seine, the windmills associated with the seawalls of the Netherlands; the devices that achieve the cultural as well as formal integration of these elements with the city.

-I therefore propose a travel itinerary that would begin with a study of the ways in which elements of pre-industrial urban infrastructure have been integrated into the fabric of mature, traditional cities and would conclude with a study of the analogous but unresolved problems of the American city.
+I therefore propose a travel itinerary that would begin with a study of the ways in which elements of preindustrial urban infrastructure have been integrated into the fabric of mature, traditional cities and would conclude with a study of the analogous but unresolved problems of the American city.

-The first part of the study would examine both how pre-industrial elements such as aqueducts and fortifications were integrated into the city while they were in use, and how they have been dealt with in the centuries since they have become obsolete.
+The first part of the study would examine both how preindustrial elements such as aqueducts and fortifications were integrated into the city while they were in use, and how they have been dealt with in the centuries since they have become obsolete.
 These studies would focus on the city of Rome but would involve extended trips to document such elements as the following:

 • the aqueducts of Istanbul and North Africa